Clear Channel says outdoor ads resist crisis

 Only about 10 percent of the company is listed, while the rest is owned by private equity funds Bain Capital Partners and Thomas H. Lee Partners.

-(Reporting by Leila Abboud in Paris with Georgina Prodhan and Kate Holton in London; Editing by David Holmes)
+(Reporting by Leila Abboud in Paris with Georgina Prodhan and Kate Holton in London; Editing by David Holmes; Follow us on twitter.com/reuters_summits)